 - Monthly / $36,312.00-$57,214.00 Yearly

-A DJS Case Management Specialist I is the entry level of work providing case management services to juveniles in a community or residential setting.
+A DJS Case Management Specialist I Community is the entry level of work providing case management services to juveniles in a community setting.
 Employees in this classification implement and coordinate the delivery of services and treatment plans for juveniles on informal supervision, probation supervision, after-care supervision, detained pending trial or disposition, or committed to the Department of Juvenile Services.
 Employees in this classification do not supervise other positions.

 Employees in this classification receive close supervision from a DJS Case Management Specialist Supervisor, DJS Case Management Program Supervisor or other designated administrator.
 Employees may be assigned to work evenings and weekends and may be subject to call-in based on staffing needs.
 Employees may be required travel throughout the State to attend court proceedings, visit homes, schools, community based services and juvenile residential facilities.